WasmEdge/WasmEdge/docs/c_api.md

     /* Create a function type: {i32, i32} -> {i32}. */
     HostFType = WasmEdge_FunctionTypeCreate(ParamList, 2, ReturnList, 1);
     /*
-     * Create a host function context with the function type and body.
+     * Create a function context with the function type and host function body.
      * The `Cost` parameter can be 0 if developers do not need the cost measuring.
      */
-    WasmEdge_HostFunctionContext *HostFunc = WasmEdge_HostFunctionCreate(HostFType, Add, NULL, 0);
+    WasmEdge_FunctionInstanceContext *HostFunc = WasmEdge_FunctionInstanceCreate(HostFType, Add, NULL, 0);
     /*
      * The second parameter is the pointer to the additional data.
      * Developers should guarantee the life cycle of the data, and it can be
      * `NULL` if the external data is not needed.
      */

-    /* If the host function instance is not added into an import object context, it should be deleted. */ WasmEdge_HostFunctionDelete(HostFunc);
+    /* If the function instance is not added into an import object context, it should be deleted. */ WasmEdge_FunctionInstanceDelete(HostFunc);
     ```

 2. Import object context

     The `Import Object` context holds an exporting module name and the instances.
-Developers can add the `Host Function`, `Memory`, `Table`, and `Global` instances with their exporting names.
+Developers can add the `Function`, `Memory`, `Table`, and `Global` instances with their exporting names.

     ```c
     /* Host function body definition. */